 When I first saw

-them about ten years ago I thought they were pretty much a passing fad and who on earth would want one of those?
+them about ten years ago, I thought they were a fad and who on earth would want one of those?
+(Turns out, I did!)

 Foods can be preserved by canning, freeze-drying, smoking, or DEHYDRATING.
 To me, the easiest method by far is dehydrating!
 The simplicity of it appealed to me more than anything.